 I’m sitting here with the field guide most sought after now, and truth be told, this wingedbeauty image excites with the very same color that you marvel over when you find a fresh, fresh, fresh Zebra Heliconian butterfly in the field.

 Where were we?
-The NBC (National Butterfly Center, Mission, Texas).
+The National Butterfly Center, in Mission, Texas near the border wall with Mexico.